Please follow these steps to become a Safe Environment certified adult which is required by the Diocese.

 Foundation classes are for New Families/Volunteers.

 You must register for the foundation class.
-Register here

 Renewal classes are for anyone who has already taken the Foundation Class and/or has had a badge in the past year.

 For those who are unable to take the class online, you are welcome to attend the in-person foundation class.
-This class will last approximately 2 hours.
+This class will last approximately 1 hour.

-Day | Date | Language | Location | Time |
+Day | Date | Language | Family Center Room | Time |

 Disqualifying offenses are:

 A felony or misdemeanor classified as an offense against the person or family or involves an offense against the person or family.
 Examples: Offenses against a person include, but are not limited to, murder, assault, sexual assault, and abandoning or endangering a child or vulnerable adult.
-Offenses against the family include, but are not limited to bigamy, incest, and interference with child custody, enticing a child, and harboring a runaway child.
+Offenses against the family include but are not limited to bigamy, incest, interference with child custody, enticing a child, and harboring a runaway child.

 A felony or misdemeanor classified as an Offense against Public Order, Safety, or Decency.
 Examples: Offenses against public order or decency include, but are not limited to prostitution, obscenity, sexual performance by a child, possession or promotion of child pornography, and disorderly conduct.